Richard Thalheimer: The Sharper Image

 Thalheimer announced that The Sharper Image was introducing a device called the Ionic Breeze in 1998.
 The device was an air purifier which made numerous innovations in the market.
-At the time, while air purifiers were available on the retail market, it was the first time After the 3.0 version was released in 2003, The Times newspaper reported "unlike most air purifiers it is silent," which was seen as a revolutionary step in the market at the time.
+After the 3.0 version was released in 2003, The Times newspaper reported "unlike most air purifiers it is silent," which was seen as a revolutionary step in the market at the time.

-In 1999, Thalheimer's vision for eCommerce saw The Sharper Image increase its online revenues 243% in a single year.
+In 1999, Thalheimer's vision for e-commerce saw The Sharper Image increase its online revenues 243% in a single year.
 The strong online performance allowed the business to continue expanding and launch new innovative products.
-Thalheimer moved from managing the day-to-day operations that year to spending 4 days a week with the design-time coming up with new concepts and products.
+Thalheimer moved from managing the day-to-day operations that year to spending 4 days a week with the design team coming up with new concepts and products.
 The company also focused on their store offerings during this period, and were one of the first United States retailers to offer the Razor scooter.
 According to an interview in CNN, Thalheimer first saw the scooter at a Hong Kong trade show and signed a distribution deal 7 months before any other retailers in the United States stocked the scooter.

-In 2006, Thalheimer left the business after 29 years at the helm.
+In 2006, Thalheimer left the company after 29 years.
 Thalheimer remained on the board until 2007 when he sold his remaining shares in the business.
-Thalheimer appeared on numerous prime time television shows including Late Night with David Letterman and The Joan Rivers Show.
+Thalheimer appeared on numerous prime-time television shows including Late Night with David Letterman and The Joan Rivers Show.
 He was featured in the Citibank Diner's Club network commercial.